A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 What do sports coaching graduates do?

-Sports coaches, instructors and officials are the most popular roles held by graduates in employment in the UK six months after graduation.
-A fifth go on to full or part-time study.
+Sports coaches, instructors and officials (22%) are the most popular jobs held by sports coaching graduates in employment in the UK 15 months after graduation.
+Moreover, one in ten (11%) are employed as secondary education teaching professionals.

 |Type of work||Percentage|

-For a detailed breakdown of what accountancy graduates are doing six months after graduation, see What do graduates do?
+For a detailed breakdown of what accountancy graduates are doing after graduation, see What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.